Scionar/joonaviertola-com/content/posts/understanding-jwt-tokens.md

 - **Compact:** The tokens are small and can be easily sent via URLs, headers, or POST bodies.
 - **Self-contained:** JWTs contain all the necessary information about the user or session.
 - **Secure:** When used correctly, JWTs provide a robust mechanism for authentication and data exchange.

-## Conclusion

-JWT tokens are an essential part of modern web development, especially for stateless authentication systems.
-Understanding their structure—header, payload, and signature—is key to effectively using and verifying them.
-By leveraging libraries and following best practices, you can securely integrate JWTs into your applications.